r4bbitjs/r4bbitjs-website/docs/guides/multiple-rpc.md

 First we will look at the example of limited replies.
 Then we will go over unlimited one.

-// Here is a mermaid diagram that displays general structure

 Client has a specific method to publish multiple multiple rpc messages.

-If the client knows how many replies it will receive, it pass a waitedReplies value.
+If the client knows how many replies it will receive, it passes a waitedReplies value while executin `publishMultipleRPC` method.

-If waitedReplies receive before the timeout occurs then client automatically resolves the promise and returns the replies it receives.
+If waitedReplies are received before the timeout occurs then client automatically resolves the promise and returns the replies it receives.

-If timeout occurs before all the waitedReplies received, client returns all the replies it received (even though some expected ones didn't come),
+If timeout occurs before all the waitedReplies received, then client returns all the replies it received (even though all expected ones didn't come),

 If it doesn't receive any reply then returns an empty array.